 Things you need to do as a member of the plan are listed below.
-If you have any questions, please call our member experience team (phone numbers are printed on the back cover of this booklet).
-We're here to help.
+If you have any questions, please call our member experience team.

 - Get familiar with your covered services and the rules you must follow to get these covered services.
-Use this Evidence of Coverage booklet to learn what is covered for you and the rules you need to follow to get your covered services. - Chapters 3 and 4 give the details about your medical services, including what is covered, what is not covered, rules to follow and what you pay. - If you have any other health insurance coverage in addition to our plan, you are required to tell us.
-Please call our member experience team to let us know (phone numbers are printed on the back cover of this booklet). - We are required to follow rules set by Medicare to make sure that you are using all of your coverage in combination when you get your covered services from our plan.
-This is called "coordination of benefits" because it involves coordinating the health benefits you get from our plan with any other health benefits available to you.
-We'll help you coordinate your benefits.
-(For more information about coordination of benefits, go to Chapter 1, Section 7.)

-- Tell your doctor and other health care providers you are enrolled in our plan.
-Show your plan member ID card whenever you get your medical care. - Help your doctors and other providers help you by giving them information, asking questions and following through on your care. - To help your doctors and other health providers give you the best care, learn as much as you are able to about your health problems and give them the information they need about you and your health.
-Follow the treatment plans and instructions you and your doctors agree upon. - Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins and supplements. - If you have any questions, be sure to ask.
-Your doctors and other health care providers are supposed to explain things in a way you can understand.
-If you ask a question and you don't understand the answer you are given, ask again. - Supply information (to the extent possible) the organization, its practitioners and providers need in order to provide care. - Understand your health problems and participate in developing mutually agreed-upon treatment goals, to the degree possible. - Be considerate.
+Use this Evidence of Coverage to learn what is covered for you and the rules you need to follow to get your covered services. - Chapters 3 and 4 give the details about your medical services. - If you have any other health insurance coverage in addition to our plan, you are required to tell us.
+Chapter 1 tells you about coordinating these benefits. - Tell your doctor and other health care providers that you are enrolled in our plan.
+Show your plan member ID card whenever you get your medical care. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
+Follow the treatment plans and instructions that you and your doctors agree upon. - Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. - If you have any questions, be sure to ask and get an answer you can understand. - Supply information (to the extent possible) the organization, its practitioners and providers need in order to provide care. - Understand your health problems and participate in developing mutually agreed-upon treatment goals, to the degree possible. - Be considerate.
 We expect all our members to respect the rights of other patients.
 We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals and other offices. - Pay what you owe.
-As a plan member, you are responsible for these payments: - You must pay your plan premiums to continue being a member of our plan. - In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. Some plan members must pay a premium for Medicare Part A. Most plan members must pay a premium for Medicare Part B to remain a member of the plan. - For some of your medical services covered by the plan, you must pay your share of the cost when you get the service.
-This will be a copayment (a fixed amount) or coinsurance (a percentage of the total cost).
-Chapter 4 tells what you must pay for your medical services. - If you get any medical services that are not covered by our plan or by other insurance you may have, you must pay the full cost. - If you disagree with our decision to deny coverage for a service, you can make an appeal.
-Please see Chapter 7 of this booklet for information about how to make an appeal. - Tell us if you move.
-If you are going to move, it's important to tell us right away.
-Call our member experience team (phone numbers are printed on the back cover of this booklet). - If you move outside of our plan service area, you cannot remain a member of our plan.
-(Chapter 1 tells about our service area.)
-We can help you figure out whether you are moving outside our service area.
-If you are leaving our service area, you will have a Special Enrollment Period when you can join any Medicare plan available in your new area.
-We can let you know if we have a plan in your new area. - If you move within our service area, we still need to know so we can keep your membership record up-to-date and know how to contact you.
+As a plan member, you are responsible for these payments: - You must pay your plan premiums. - You must continue to pay your Medicare Part B premium to remain a member of the plan. - For most of your medical services covered by the plan, you must pay your share of the cost when you get the service.

+- If you move within our service area, we need to know so we can keep your membership record up-to-date and know how to contact you. - If you move outside of our plan service area, you cannot remain a member of our plan. - If you move, it is also important to tell Social Security (or the Railroad Retirement Board).